49ers Football on AM830

-Terry Smith enters his 11th season on the Angels flagship radio station, AM 830, KLAA.
-The 2012 season marks his third season as the Angels lead play-by-play announcer.
+Terry Smith joined the Angels flagship radio station, AM 830, KLAA in 2002 and became the Angels lead play-by-play announcer in 2010.
 Smith also hosts "Angel Talk", the Halos' post-game and hot stove call-in programs.

-Smith joined the Angels in 2002 after serving as the radio voice of the New York Yankees Triple-A affiliate Columbus Clippers for 19 seasons.
+Before joining the Angels he served as the radio voice of the New York Yankees Triple-A affiliate Columbus Clippers for 19 seasons.
 From 1983-1997, Smith also served as Sports Director on WBNS AM in Columbus, Ohio and was simply known as The Voice serving as play-by-play announcer for the Ohio State University Football and Basketball Radio Network from 1986-1997.
 Smith was recognized three times by the Ohio Associated Press for his sportscasts and WBNS AM was named the Outstanding Sports Operation in Ohio six times by the Associated Press.

 Smith started his baseball broadcasting career in 1978, calling games for the Jacksonville Suns and later called games for the Memphis Chicks from 1981-82.
 At Memphis, Smith also worked as the Sports Director on WHBQ AM, anchoring sports on the morning and afternoon drive shows.